liebke/zookeeper-clj/README.md

 Building these distributed concurrency abstractions is the goal of the Java-based <a href="https://github.com/openUtility/menagerie">Menagerie</a> library and the Clojure-based <a href="https://github.com/liebke/avout">Avout</a> library.
 The goal of Avout, in particular, is to build distributed versions of Clojure's concurrency primitives, including Refs, Atoms, and Pods.

-## Example - Group Membership

-One of the things ZooKeeper does for

 ## Table of Contents

 * <a href="#getting-started">Getting Started</a>